 - tart or acidic foods such as citrus fruits and juices, pineapple juice and some tomato products

 - salty foods

 - strong spices such as peppers, chili powder, nutmeg and cloves

-- coarse foods such as raw fruits and vegetables, dry toast, grainy cereals and breads, and crunchy snacks
+- coarse foods such as raw vegetables, dry toast, grainy cereals and breads, and crunchy snacks

 - alcoholic beverages and mouthwashes that contain alcohol